+Sexual abuse

+- Does your partner pressure you to have sex which is unpleasant, pressured or forced? - Has your partner ever made you do something very humiliating or degrading? - Has your partner ever made you have sex after emotional or physical abuse or when you are sick? - Has your partner ever forced you to have unprotected sex? - Has your partner ever forced you to engage in sexual practices without your consent? - Has your partner ever drugged you, filmed you while having sex, shared images or uploaded sexual images of you to the internet without your consent? - Has your partner ever forced you to have sex with objects, others or animals? - Has your partner ever forced or coerced you into watching pornography or re-enacting scenes from pornography? - Does your partner negatively compare you to women who are featured in videos or photos that are pornographic or sexually explicit?

+Minimising, denying and blaming

+- Does your partner blame you for their anger and violence, saying it was your fault? - Does your partner say that you were "asking for it" after physically hitting or abusing you? - Does your partner deny using violence afterwards? - Does your partner say the violence "wasn't really that bad"?

+Using Intimidation

-ising, denying and blaming Does your partner blame you for their anger and violence, saying it was your fault?
-Does your partner say that you were "asking for it" after physically hitting or abusing you?
-Does your partner deny using violence afterwards?
-Does your partner say the violence "wasn't really that bad"?
-Intimidation Does your partner damage or destroy your belongings or break things around the house?
-Has your partner ever punched holes in the walls or doors?
-Is your partner easily angered and prone to sudden mood swings?
-Does your talking to others result in unfounded jealousy and suspicion that is out of proportion? mic abuse Has your partner ever taken away your money or controlled how you spend it?
-Has your partner ever refused to pay the household bills or to give any money towards them?
-Has your partner ever threatened to withdraw financial support?
-Has your partner ever prevented you from working or jeopardised your relationship with your children?
+- Does your partner damage or destroy your belongings or break things around the house? - Has your partner ever punched holes in the walls or doors? - Is your partner easily angered and prone to sudden mood swings? - Does your talking to others result in unfounded jealousy and suspicion that is out of proportion?

+Economic abuse

+- Has your partner ever taken away your money or controlled how you spend it? - Has your partner ever refused to pay the household bills or to give any money towards them? - Has your partner ever threatened to withdraw financial support? - Has your partner ever prevented you from working or jeopardised your employment?

-Using the children Has your partner told you that you would lose custody or never see the children again?
-Does your partner question the children to find out information about you?
-Has your partner ever forced or manipulated the children into hurting you physically or emotionally?
-Has your partner ever sought to destroy or undermine
+Using the children

+- Has your partner told you that you would lose custody or never see the children again? - Does your partner question the children to find out information about you? - Has your partner ever forced or manipulated the children into hurting you physically or emotionally? - Has your partner ever sought to destroy or undermine your relationship with your children?